Engineering blog

 Golf is one of the few sports with no standardized area for playing.
 Hence, clubhouse design is often unique to each golf course.

-In this article, we’ll go through some of the elements of great clubhouse design, so you can make your construction or renovation project a success.
+In this article, we’ll discuss some of the elements of great clubhouse design so you can make your construction or renovation project a success.

 A clubhouse is the main building at a golf course.
 It is where golf players first go when arriving at the course.